JumesP/JumesP/README.md

 I'm currently focusing on learning Javascript while working through my second year at the University of Winchester studying Computer Science 🖥️.

-Currently working on learning react, due to its popularity and ability to progress my Javascript skills.
+Currently working on learning React, Typescript, Tailwind and NextJS, due to its popularity and ability to progress my Javascript skills.

 My main projects are is a cookie clicker app, learning basic vanilla Javascript skills before working moving to frameworks.
 I've also worked on some small python projects like my Calculator App and Reading Timer!